daniel-furman/daniel-furman-old/index.md

 ### <ins>The Material Science of Ice Densificaiton</ins>

+*Funded through Penn's Rose Undergraduate Research Award, CURF Sustainability Action Grant, and the EES Hayden Scholars Grant, a collaboration with Prof. David Goldsby.*

 **Overview:** Spearheaded a three-year project with Penn's Experimental Geophysics Group, focusing on problems in the near-surface of ice sheets.
 Led experiments probing for microstructure sensitive flow in ice compaction.
 Developed and analyzed constitutive rheological models from our lab results for applications to natural settings.

 **Research Question:** How does an ice sheet's grain size, strain state, and microstructure influence the rate of near-surface densification?

-**Outline:** Funded through Penn's Rose Undergraduate Research Award, CURF Sustainability Action Grant, and the EES Hayden Scholars Grant, a collaboration with Prof. David Goldsby.

 <img src="images/exp-interv.png?raw=true"/>